-I Jeff Long, Commissioner, on behalf of the State of Tennessee, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, do hereby certify as follows:
+I, Jeff Long, on behalf of the State of Tennessee have the authority to make the following certification on behalf of the State.
+As a condition of approval of a grant under the authority of 49 U.S.C. section 31102, I certify that the State satisfies all conditions required to qualify for MCSAP funding, as specifically detailed in 49 C.F.R. section 350.207.